 The manuscripts collection was established in 1962, and manuscript or archival collections have since been donated to the Fenner Archives by numerous Fellows of the Academy, other prominent scientists, and scientific organisations.

 The 233 manuscript collections of Fellows and other leading scientists, in particular, are valuable original sources of information on the history of Australian science.
-The collections, although in good condition, require improved conservation management, findability and accessibility to ensure their longevity and maximise their benefit to Australian and international science history researchers.

 © 2018 Australian Academy of Science